Design Tips for Matching Ceramic and Vinyl Floor and Wall Tiles

 There are two schools of thought when it comes to tiling the bathroom or kitchen.
-One camp says that the wall and floor tiles should complement each other but should not match because matching floor and wall tiles make a room feel smaller and more closed up.
+One camp says that the wall and floor tiles should complement each other but should not match.
+This is because matching floor and wall tiles make a room feel smaller and more closed up.
 The other camp says that running floor tile up the wall is a dramatic way to add interest to the kitchen or bathroom, particularly when you’re using large-format tiles.

 The Difference Between Floor Tile and Wall Tile

 Perhaps you’ve heard rules of thumb like “ceramic tiles are for walls, and porcelain tiles are for floors” or “small tiles go on the wall, large tiles go on the floor.”
 To set the record straight, these old adages are, well, hogwash.
 You can put ceramic or porcelain on the wall or the floor, and both the wall and the floor can be decked out in large or small tile.

 But there are some key differences between wall tile and floor tile.
 Tiles made for flooring are very strong and resist wear and tear.
 PEI rating measures the strength and durability of tile.
 This evaluates a tile’s resistance to wear on a scale of zero to five.
 A zero rating means the tile can only be used on the wall.
 PEI-0 tiles, can’t bear much weight and are generally fairly small and made from ceramic.
 Tiles with ratings one through five are good for the floor.

 When it comes to tiling the walls, you’re not limited to wall tiles.
 Floor tiles can also be used on the walls and, in fact, they often are, for a variety of reasons: